The task you keep avoiding is probably the one that matters most

 Mistake 3: Checking email first

 This is the most common failure.
 In practice, opening email before tackling the hard task floods your brain with other people’s priorities.
-A request that takes 30 seconds to read can occupy extended mental processing time.
-By the time you finish triaging your inbox, the energy and clarity you had for your hardest task has been redistributed across a dozen smaller concerns.
+A request that takes 30 seconds to read can occupy extended mental processing time, and the same research on interrupted work cited above found that each switch carries a real cognitive cost and raises stress [7].
+By the time you finish triaging your inbox, the focus you had for your hardest task has been fragmented across a dozen smaller concerns.

 Mistake 4: Skipping the night-before selection

 If you wait until morning to decide what your frog is, you introduce a decision point where avoidance thrives.
 The moment you start evaluating tasks in the morning, your brain will steer you toward easier options.
-Svartdal and colleagues’ (University of Tromso) research on procrastination facilitators found that unstructured environments dramatically increase the likelihood of delay, because the absence of a defined starting point leaves the door open for task substitution [4].
+Svartdal and colleagues’ (University of Tromso) overview of procrastination facilitators identifies the absence of structure as a key environmental driver of academic procrastination, because the lack of a defined starting point leaves the door open for task substitution [4].
+Research on procrastination facilitators suggests that unstructured environments increase the likelihood of delay.
 Deciding your highest-priority task the night before eliminates the morning decision point where procrastination typically begins.
 If you struggle with analysis paralysis in decision making, this pre-commitment step is especially valuable.

 Mistake 5: Treating every day identically